 Caring for the Littlest Smiles in Your Life

-Meeting regularly, at least twice a year, with your minor age child is important to their dental health.
-We strive to create and maintain a positive working relationship with our pediatric patients.
+Maintaining regular - at least twice a year - dental visits is important to children's dental health.
+We strive to create and maintain a positive working relationship with the pediatric dental patients who visit us for children's dentistry in Eugene, OR.
 How your child feels about dental care in their youth can greatly impact their long-term dental health.

 We hope to show them the tools we use, explain the treatments we perform, and discuss the techniques that can help keep their teeth healthy.
 Additionally, we want to make predictions in their oral health taking the teeth placement and decay levels into consideration.
 There are steps that we can take to put them on a better course.